Tanzania fines five banks for lax anti-money laundering controls

 By Fumbuka Ng'wanakilala

-DAR ES SALAAM, Sept 23 (Reuters) - Tanzania's central bank said on Monday it had fined five commercial banks for breaching the country's anti-money laundering regulations.
+DAR ES SALAAM, Sept 23 (Reuters) - Tanzania's central bank said on Monday it had fined five commercial banks over $800,000 for breaching anti-money laundering rules, the latest in a series of moves aimed at tightening regulation in the financial services sector.

-The banks hit with the regulatory penalties are African Banking Corporation Tanzania Ltd, Equity Bank Tanzania Ltd, I&M Bank Tanzania Ltd, UBL Bank Tanzania Ltd and Habib African Bank Ltd.

 ((hereward.holland@thomsonreuters.com; +254 20 499 1232; Reuters Messaging: hereward.holland.thomsonreuters.com@reuters.net))